 Are you a self-employed entrepreneur and in need financial support for your business?
 Unforeseen circumstances can lead to financial problems.
 You can turn to the municipality for financial support.

-- Even if you have already received a benefit based on Tozo 1, you have to submit a new application for Tozo 2.
+- Do you have received benefits based on Tozo 1 or 2 already ?
+In that case, you have to submit a new application for Tozo 3.

-- Evidence that you have already submitted to Tozo 1, does not need to be repeated if your situation is unchanged.
+- Documentary evidence that you have submitted to Tozo 1 or 2 already, does not need to be repeated if your situation has not changed.

 - Identity (copy of ID) of you and your partner.

-- Information about your company's income for the period that you are claiming benefits.
+- Information about income from your company for the period that you apply for benefits.

-- Information about the entrepreneur’s other ongoing income, for example from part-time work.
+- Information about the entrepreneur's ongoing other income, e.g. from part-time work.

-- Information about your partner's income (with Tozo 2).
+- Information about your partner's income (at Tozo 2).

-- Copy of bank statement for the account to which the money is to be transferred.
+- Copy of bank statement for the account number to transfer money.

-- If available, annual accounts of the business (this is not a hard requirement if the company has only been in existence for a short time).
+- If available, annual accounts (this is not a hard requirement if the company has only been in existence for a short time).